Cloudef/orbment/plugins/configuration/configuration.rst

 plugins, and also handles common tasks such as validation.
 Actual data storage is handled by format-specific plugins.

+configuration-ini is the reference implementation for configuration backend.

 ``configuration`` API
 ---------------------